 The Waikiki Trolley Pink Line is your best bet for a shuttle to Ala Moana Center.
 It stops at several hotels in Waikiki and drops you at Ala Moana Center.
 Plus this Ala Moana trolley is only $5, so it’s a pretty good deal.

 The Waikiki Trolley Purple Line used to go to Pearl Harbor and it was a great option.
 As of October 2021, the Waikiki Trolley is still just offering its Pink, Red, and Blue lines.
+But there are many easy ways to get from Waikiki to Pearl Harbor.

 Since all of the Waikiki Trolley lines stop in Waikiki, it’s a great opportunity to explore!
 Check out some of the many boutiques, food trucks, restaurants, and entertainment options in Waikiki.
 I’ve got a full list of things to do in Waikiki Hawaii HERE.
 And be sure to spend some time relaxing at Hawaii’s most famous beach: Waikiki Beach!